maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 ## What I want for writing books

-~~I want technical tools that allow me to procrastinate a lot whilst learning a ton.~~ Just kidding, or not. :innocent:
+~~I want technical tools that allow me to procrastinate whilst learning a ton.~~ Just kidding, or not. :innocent:
 My official criteria are: